 Your Dog May Be Allergic to Fleas

 It only takes one bite to cause an allergic reaction that can cause a hot spot on your dog or pet as you will read below.
-I really had no idea that one little flea bite can do so much damage to my dog.
+I really had no idea that flea bites can do so much damage to a dog/pet.
 Hot spots need to really be taken seriously.

 I felt like a horrible pet owner, I really did, but I have never ever had to deal with fleas.
-I give my dogs Frontline for Flea and tick prevention.
-The problem was with One flea bite.
-My dog had just one flea that got on my dog and this is what happened.
-Also, come to find out, the dogs behind us (we have a fence) had fleas, and they jumped on our dogs from the yard.
-Besides being on your pet, you may get flea bites as well or have a flea problem in your home.
+I give my dogs Frontline for flea and tick prevention.
+My dog had just a few fleas and it was a nightmare.
+Also, we found out, the dogs behind us have a had fleas and they jumped on our dogs as they would have fun jumping at each other playing.
+Besides being on your pet, remember that you may get flea bites as well or have a flea problem in your home.

 If for some reason you find a serious problem with fleas in your home, you may have to get pest control and have them spray.
 With that said, it's not just your dog that will get the problem, you will too.